 Public Speaking – Preparation Part 1

-Karen Froud-Murray • 20 August 2021
+Karen Froud-Murray • 23 January 2021

 According to a survey by the Sunday Times, 41% of people list public speaking as their biggest fear.
 Forget small spaces, darkness, and spiders – standing up in front of a crowd and talking is far more terrifying for most people.

 However, mastering this fear and getting comfortable speaking in public can be a great ego booster, not to mention a huge benefit to your career.
 These blogs will give you some valuable public speaking tips.
-For achieving maximum benefit, we also recommend attending a Vital Spark Presentation Workshop.
+For achieving maximum benefit, we also recommend attending a vital spark presentation workshop.

 Identifying Your Audience